 Sunpods are available exclusively with fibreglass pools from Compass Pools Australia, as they were designed by this leading pool manufacturer.
 The Sunpod is a classy and subtle water feature which adds just enough visual appeal without being overpowering or interfering with the functionality of your pool.

 A Sunpod is essentially a series of bubblers in an attractive surround, which make the water gurgle upwards in a gentle and relaxing way.
 They look extremely eye-catching at the poolside or as a design feature to separate your pool from your spa.
-If you want them to look like an integrated part of your pool, they can be tiled to match.
+If you want them to look like an integrated part of your pool, they can be tiled to match, building a wonderful pool & spa combo.
 Alternatively, you can make your Sunpod stand out by choosing contrasting tiling to make it a real feature of your landscaping design.

 How and when are water features installed?